tomitrescak/transform-to-commonjs/README.md

 Node 6 supports almost whole ES 6 specification but there is not support for ES6 imports :/

-This plugin transforms your ES6 imports to commonjs counterparts.
+This plugin transforms your ES6 *imports / exports to commonjs* counterparts.
 **NO BABEL, No sourcemapping is needed**.

 **The output is in ES6**.